 This step-by-step article describes how to configure ASP.NET applications to use the same credentials as ASP 3.0 applications use.
 By default, ASP.NET applications run in a different security context than ASP 3.0 applications:

-ASP.NET applications run as the ASPNET user.
+- ASP.NET applications run as the ASPNET user.

-ASP.NET 1.1 (with IIS 6) applications run as the NetWorkService user.
+- ASP.NET 1.1 (with IIS 6) applications run as the NetWorkService user.

-ASP 3.0 applications run as the IIS anonymous user, or they run in the context of the user if the application requires authentication.
+- ASP 3.0 applications run as the IIS anonymous user, or they run in the context of the user if the application requires authentication.

 Change the Security Context for Anonymous UsersBy default, anonymous requests that are handled by ASP.NET are run in the context of the local ASPNET user account ( or in the NetWorkService user account in ASP.NET 1.1 applications that run on IIS 6.0).

 This account behaves similarly to the IUSR_ComputerName account that IIS 5.0 uses for anonymous requests.
 You can grant anonymous ASP.NET requests access to the same resources that anonymous ASP 3.0 requests have access to.
 To do this, add the ASPNET user account ( or the NetWorkService user account in ASP.NET 1.1 applications that run on IIS 6.0) to all access control lists (ACLs) where the IUSR_ComputerName account appears.
 This may include the NTFS file system permissions and databases.

 Alternatively, you can force ASP.NET to use the IUSR_ComputerName account.
 To do this, disable automatic control of the IIS in the IUSR_ComputerName account.
 Put both the userName attribute and the password attribute in plain text in the Web.config file.

 Note Check to make sure that this meets the security requirements of your organization.